 I have noted one completely unmarked 3 blade clasp knife that was lighter in construction and not as well made as the previous civilian examples I have mentioned.
 I believe it was made in China.

 I have made this entry because from time to time I see these unmarked Stainless Steel 3 Blade Clasp Knives offered as Australian Army knives.
-I have had information that some of these unmarked knives were issued to Defence Force members.
+I have recieved information that some of the unmarked Shelham knives were issued to Defence Force members.
 However; this is the exception rather than the rule.
 I would suggest that unless the seller can provide some good evidence (provenance) to the origins of the knife that the collector be wary of accepting it as Army issue.
 Correctly marked stainless steel 3 blade clasp knives are still readily available and not expensive.

 Note I would appreciate any information on the unmarked stainless steel 3 blade clasp knife that anyone can provide.
 Please .